 Temperature: The environmental temperature affects the magnitude of the driving force of water moving out of a plant.
 With the increasing temperature, the water holding capacity of that air also increases.
 Therefore, dry or warmer air will increase the driving force for water loss, whereas cooler air will decrease the driving force for transpiration.

 Soil water: Soil also provides the source of water to carry out the transpiration process.
-If a plant contains a sufficient amount of soil moisture, then it will transpire at higher rates through the continuous supply of water from the soil via root hairs.
+If a plant contains a sufficient amount of soil moisture, it will transpire at higher rates through the continuous water supply from the soil via root hairs.

 Light: Stomata tends to open in the presence of light, which allows the entry of available carbon dioxide for photosynthesis.
 In the absence of light, most plants have a closed stoma.
 Therefore, light is needed in the transpiration process to trigger the stomata for facilitating the gaseous exchange between plant and environment.

-Wind: It can affect the rate of transpiration by eliminating or reducing the boundary layer surrounding the leaf surface.
+Wind: It can affect transpiration rate by eliminating or reducing the boundary layer surrounding the leaf surface.
 Wind increases the transpiration or water loss from the leaf surface to the atmosphere.
 As it reduces the boundary layer, the movement of water to condense with the atmosphere becomes shorter.

 We can understand the concept of transpiration by performing a simple experiment by taking a well-potted plant.
 To prevent water evaporation, cover the plant with a polythene sheath and tie it with a rope.